How to get to Antwerp

 - Brussels South – Charleroi Airport

 If you fly with Ryanair, it’s possible that you arrive at the airport of Brussels South, near Charleroi.
 You can travel to Antwerp by train (first take a bus to the Charleroi train station), or by bus shuttle.
 Easy Shuttle provides a bus service seven times a day.
 The journey takes approximately 1:15 h.
-Reservations and more info on easyshuttle.be, or on the website of Charleroi airport.
+Reservations and more info on easyshuttle.com, or on the website of Charleroi airport.

 - Antwerp Airport – Deurne